 Whether you are involved in winter cleaning or spring cleaning, sooner or later you’ve got to keep your place clean for all seasons.
 Why not turn all your cleaning activities into money-making ones?
 That’s what all smart homeowners do, especially the ones who think far ahead.
 Decluttering is exactly what you could be looking for to make serious money.
 Though, there are some items we might have our emotional attachments to, it’s important to set our priorities straight and look towards the future.
-We’re going to reveal our secrets on how to make money off of the desired things that are most undesirable, you’re junk!

 Places to Promote & Sell

 You’ll find a host of different websites which will promote your junk to as many online junk lovers as possible.
 It is best to use Nextdoor and Facebook Marketplace.
 Those two are great as starting points for your sale.